radicle-dev/radicle.xyz/_guides/protocol.md

 To achieve this, Radicle makes use of Git's native synchronization primitives, and encodes COBs as a set of commits in a [directed acyclic graph][dag] (DAG).
-Each issue, patch or identity document is represented by one such commit graph that is disjoint from any other COB or source code branch.
+The identity document is represented by one such commit graph that is disjoint from any other COB or source code branch.
+Issues are represented as a graph that points to the identity document graph – allowing for inspection of the document at evaluation.
+Patches are a graph that combines pointing to both the identity document and source code commits.
+This combination allows for checking if the patch is merged, for example.

 This representation gives Radicle a few things for free: